madelainedalangin/EspeonBot/README.md

 ## Commands

+- `!help` to list all the commands and how to use the bot.

 ### Tracking
 - `!track <name> <duration> [hour]` - start tracking something
 - `!edit <name> <duration> [hour]` - change duration/hour (use `-` to skip a field)